-Metabolic syndrome is not really a disease but a syndrome and what I would call a “pre-disease” or a condition that you get before you get really sick.
+Metabolic syndrome is not really a disease but a syndrome and what I would call a “pre-disease”.
 Metabolic syndrome is also known as syndrome X, or metabolic syndrome X, or even insulin resistance syndrome.

 The most important thing to know about metabolic syndrome, though, is that it acts like a canary in a coal mine warning you that you are at risk for much worse things to come (that is, if you don’t stop it in its tracks).
 The good news is that you can change what you are doing right now and avoid much of the pain that comes with having diabetes or heart disease.